SAMUEL JONES

 Web tool to allow for the planning of smooth paths for usage in autonomous robotics.

-The motivation behind this project was to help the high school robotics team I was mentoring plan their autonomous paths for thei competition robot.
+The motivation behind this project was to help the high school robotics team I was mentoring plan their autonomous paths for their competition robot.
 I also wanted to try my hand at making a desktop application not using Electron.
 In addition, I wanted to try out Rust and gain a deeper understanding of the path-planning algorithm used in WPILib, which all coincided into me making the app in Tauri.

 The challenge of creating an extremely functional but visually appealing UI is always a fun one to me, as it offers one of the best stages to test one's UX chops.
 Although the project is fairly simple now, I plan to continue to develop it, as it allows me to explore a lot of different technologies and concepts I am interested in.